Save 10% on Your First Order Sign Up

 03

-If the pages are not numbered, there can be a lot of confusion so it's best that the pages are together.
+If the pages are not numbered, there can be a lot of confusion, so it is best that the pages are together.

-The cover pages should be in their own file (outer front, outer back, inner front, inner back, and spine) for perfect and PUR bound projects.
+Perfect and PUR bound projects should keep cover pages in their own file: outer front, outer back, inner front, inner back, and spine.

-For saddle stitched projects, having the cover files in the same files as your text pages is fine.
+For saddle stitched projects, having the cover files in the same file as your text pages is fine.

 04

-The number of pages in the document should match that of the final printed matter.
+The number of pages in the document should match the final printed matter.

 When inputting the number of pages in the order form, remember that a cover is already 4 pages.